WordPress/openverse/README.md

 Openverse uses [CalVer](https://calver.org/) for version numbering, in the `YYYY.M.Micro` format.
 This format is intentionally compatiable with NPM's `semver` parser. `Micro` is bumped whenever there are multiple releases in a month, for example `2020.07.1` is the first release in July 2020, while `2020.07.2` is the second.

+## Contributing

+Pull requests are welcome!
+Feel free to [join us on Slack](https://make.wordpress.org/chat/) and discuss the project with the engineers and community members on #openverse.

 ## Acknowledgments

 Openverse, previously known as CC Search, was concieved and built at [Creative Commons](https://creativecommons.org).
 We thank them for their commitment to open source and openly licensed content, with particular thanks to original team members @kgodey, @annatuma, @mathemancer, @aldenstpage, @brenoferreira, and @sclachar, along with their [community of volunteers](https://opensource.creativecommons.org/community/community-team/).